 “I believe this was a $565 million opportunity lost to create well-paying jobs, expand opportunity, keep taxes low and increase revenue to meet the needs of our growing city,” Stoney said after the referendum was defeated by a slim margin in 2021.

 Several other communities in Virginia passed referendums approving casino projects in 2021: Bristol, Danville, Norfolk, and Portsmouth included.
 But a group of detractors in Richmond successfully blocked the plan jointly proposed by Maryland-based Urban One and Colonial Downs and Rosie’s Gaming Emporium, owned by Peninsula Pacific Entertainment.

-The Richmond casino would be known as One Casino and Resort, and has received endorsements from several organizations and high profile individuals.
-Former Governors Terry McAuliffe and Ralph Northam both support the referendum, as does the Richmond Free Press, actor/comedian Jamie Foxx, and Richmond Region Tourism.
+The Richmond casino would be known as One Casino and Resort, and has received endorsements from several organizations and high-profile individuals.
+Former Governors Terry McAuliffe and Ralph Northam both support the referendum, as do the Richmond Free Press, actor/comedian Jamie Foxx, and Richmond Region Tourism.

 Land-Bases Casinos Planned To Open In Virginia As Soon As 2022

 Virginia has legalized land-based casinos, but online casinos and poker sites are still currently illegal in the state.
 But several casinos are planned to be opened soon, possibly as early as 2022.

 The cities of Bristol, Danville, Norfolk, and Portsmouth each overwhelmingly voted to allow casinos in their communities, and plans have already begun on those projects.